 The Compound Effect

 The executives who commit to this approach typically see meaningful results within a quarter.
-By month six, unsolicited opportunities start appearing—speaking invitations, board inquiries, partnership discussions—that trace directly to their content presence.
-Phantom IQ data shows published executives generate 3x more inbound than peers who remain invisible online.
+By month six, unsolicited opportunities start appearingβspeaking invitations, board inquiries, partnership discussionsβthat can trace directly to their content presence.
+Executives who publish consistently often generate considerably more inbound interest than peers who remain invisible online.

-Consider the downstream implications: 86% of buyers say they're more likely to include thought leaders in RFP processes, and 79% say they're more likely to advocate internally for a vendor whose executives publish quality content.
+Consider the downstream implications: 86% of decision-makers say they're somewhat or very likely to invite creators of consistent, quality thought leadership into RFP processes, and 79% of hidden decision-makers say they're more likely to advocate internally for a vendor whose executives publish quality content.
 The content OS doesn't just build awareness.
 It accelerates the entire sales cycle.

 Taking Action